LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 it stores the error in the database and re-queues the message.
 If too many errors are encountered then the message send will be cancelled.

-By default, Lasso sends queued messages directly to the SMTP server which corresponds to each recipient address.
+By default, Lasso sends queued messages directly to the SMTP server that corresponds to each recipient address.
 This means that a single message may end up being sent to multiple SMTP servers in order to deliver it to each recipient.
 It is also possible to specify SMTP hosts directly within the `email_send`